 Management of hearing loss may include one or more of the following:

-Use of hearing aids.
+Hearing aids.
 Electronic or battery-operated devices that can amplify and change sound.
-A microphone

-receives the sound and converts it into sound waves.
-The sound waves are then converted
+A microphone receives the sound and converts it into sound waves.
+The sound waves

-inner ear.
-Only children with hearing loss too severe for hearing aid use are candidates
+the inner ear.
+Only children with hearing loss too severe for hearing aid use

-for this type of device.
-Consult your child's health care provider for more information.
+are candidates for this type of device.
+Consult your child's healthcare provider